FelipeVein/PestDataset/README.md

 2- Annotation -> Import Annotations (COCO Format)

-3- Open .json files inside data folder
+3- Open one of the .json files that is inside the data folder

 4- Enjoy